SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 1. transform the source path into its final geometry space
 2. if a pen is present, expand the stroke to fill geometry
-3. apply clip paths
+3. carry the clip state with the command
 4. transform the brush into the same command space
 5. leave backend-specific retained geometry construction to `CreateScene(...)`

 This is the architectural center of gravity.
 It is the shared normalization stage that makes the backends simpler.
+Clip state is carried as rendering state, not as a boolean operation against the subject path; explicit path boolean operations stay on the geometry APIs.

 ### Step 4: The backend creates and renders scenes